shirish93/shirish93.github.io/_aboutme/timeline.md

 categories: [ fermentation, hobby ]
 ---

-This timeline charts the experiences, both grand and quirky, that have shaped who I am today.
+Hi I'm Shirish and this timeline charts the experiences, both grand and tiny, that have shaped who I am today.

 **2008: Big Interviews, Big Troubles:** As student reporter, I interviewed two of Nepal's most prominent figures: the Prime Minister and the President.
 I was horrified to discover that my compliment to the [Prime Minister](https://en.wikipedia.org/wiki/Girija_Prasad_Koirala) on writing an autobiography "nobody's as big as you" was likely misinterpreted, as he was famously tall.
 Ahh youthful naivety.